playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 ### Code Style and Formatting

 We use Prettier to maintain consistent code formatting across the project.
 This takes the hassle out of styling decisions - no more debates about tabs vs spaces!

 Here's what you need to know:

 1. Always run `npm run format` before submitting your PR.
 This ensures your code follows our formatting standards.
+    - This should be done automatically, but it does not hurt to make sure.

 2. If you're using VS Code (our recommended editor), you can install the Prettier extension and set it to "Format on Save".
 This way, your code will always be formatted correctly as you work.

 Beyond formatting, here are some style guidelines we follow: